-The first notification should, in the case of urgent matters (ship arrest, pollution, collision, groundings, death and serious injury) be made by telephone to the club.
+The first notification should, in the case of urgent matters (ship arrest, pollution, collision, groundings, death, serious injury and service of legal proceedings) be made by email and telephone to the club.
 Where clubs operate an emergency response contact outside of normal office hours, the first notification during this period should be made to the duty claims executive.
 It should be noted that some clubs have regional offices and correspondents should ascertain from the club in question the office to which they should report.
 For non-urgent matters, the first notification should always be sent by e-mail.